 - It depends on WordPress theme support for RTL languages.

-We had more trouble coming up with cons than with any of our previous reviews found here.
+We had more trouble coming up with cons than with any of our previous reviews found in the menu section above.
 That should tell you a lot about how well this plugin works!

 WPML is a premium plugin with no free option.
 There are three versions of the plugin: